Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Project Names of Library Files.

-The internal names (Project Names) of the above Library Files are different and it is important to know them because if we need to remove any of these library files from the Current Project then you must use the Project Name in programs rather than using the above filenames.
+The internal names (Project Names) of the above library files differ from their file names, and it is essential to know the details about them.
+If you ever need to remove any of these libraries from the current project through code, you must reference them by their Project Name rather than by the file name.

 Note: You may change the Project Name, but you are not allowed to use any of the Standard Modules' Names.

-Or, modify the Project Name with the statement like Application.SetOption "Project Name", "Myabcd"
+Or modify the Project Name with a statement like Application.SetOption "Project Name", "Myabcd"

-The List of Library Files given above; also has unique Project Names and these are the Internal Object Library Reference names that will appear in our database when linked.
-You can check their names by opening the Object Browser (View - -> Object Browser or F2) and clicking on the drop-down control.
-Among the list, you can see that your own current database Project Name abcd also appears in the list.
+The list of library files mentioned above also includes their unique Project Names, which are the internal object library reference names that will appear in your database once linked.
+You can verify these names by opening the Object Browser (View → Object Browser or F2) and clicking the drop-down list.
+You will also notice that the Project Name of your current database (for example, abcd) appears among the list.

 Let us inspect the Project Names of the first three files in the list given above.